KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/terminological-lockdown-protocol.md

 ## Bifurcal contra Bifurcated

-The terms “bifurcal” and “bifurcated” are not interchangeable within canonical Zenetist terminology.
+The terms "bifurcal" and "bifurcated" are not interchangeable within canonical Zenetist terminology.

 **Bifurcal** refers to:
 - the bifurcal lattice itself,